 Today the reef is abundant with marine life , tropical fish, gropers, turtles, wobbegong sharks, stingrays, and many schooling fish like barracuda and trevally which will almost always be seen.
 This artificial reef is famous for giant groper that inhabit these waters.
 Most of the wrecks have been cleared of obstructions and can be safely entered and explored.
 The reef is just off Cowan Cowan on the western side of Moreton Island, marked by 2 white signs at the north and south end of the reef on the beach.
 Depth ranges from about 16 meters to the 27 metre sand bottom, the tops of some wrecks are only 12 meters deep.

 Fifteen vessels were deliberately sunk to form a breakwall for small boats and a wreck dive and snorkel site.
 Snorkelling and scuba diving at this site is an amazing experience.
 The crystal clear waters provide fantastic visibility to view an abundants of marine life and coral formations such as wobbegongs, trevally, kingfish, yellowtail and an array of tropical fish.
 The Wrecks offer every diving environment in one dive, including reef, wreck, drift and naturalist, in an average of about 12 metres of clear water.
+You can swim from the beach out to the wrecks.
 See more on the Tangalooma Wrecks

 Located near the south end of Bulwer township on the western side of Moreton Island about 80m off beach with depths of 8-10m, this is a small artificial reef that consists of old car dumped off the barges back in the 80's.
 "The Bus" is the heavily encrusted remains of an old bus Home to a range of fish including morays , wobbegong, red emperor and other small fish.
 Further along is the remains of a VW Beetle, old cut open gas cylinders and a pile of old tyres.
 You will have to swim across the sand to move between the wrecks these lie approx east, and north and south east of the bus itself.
 The wreckage can be dived from the beach but can be hard to find the first time.